What is slow reading?

 Slow reading case study: Jim Rice

-The slow reading program complements other learning ventures.
+The slow reading program complements other great books learning ventures.
 David Saussy discusses slow reading with long time participant Jim Rice about his experiences at Symposium Great Books Institute.